Our Doors are Open

 - Victory services will be a touchless experience.

-- High-volume areas will be thoroughly sanitized between services.
+- High-volume areas will be thoroughly sanitized before the service weekend.

-- Every other row in the sanctuary will be blocked off, and family units will be seated six feet apart.
+- Every other row in the sanctuary will be blocked off, and families will be distanced from one another.

 What precautions can I take?